 Are you working with a trainer?
 Make sure you are doing the exercises correctly.
 Also, it is better to start with low weight and higher number of “reps”, repetition of the lift – you want to tone your muscles (I am guessing here) and not “bulk up” with muscle.
 Also, alternate days you exercise muscle groups – don’t do leg presses and crunches two days in a row.
 Work on something else – “lat pulldowns”, arm curls, etc. See if that helps.
-It shouldn’t be getting more painful as you progress, something is wrong….posted about 2 years ago
+It shouldn’t be getting more painful as you progress, something is wrong….posted over 2 years ago

 if you ask me, i’d go visit a doctor..